fclaerho/buildstack/README.md

 However, even types 3 do not guarantee a maintainable build system, as it might still be easy to create custom mechanisms.

 The canonical example of types 4 is Maven.
-Types 4 enforce configuration over programming:
+Types 4 enforce configuration and convention over programming.
-They know when and how to build your project, assuming your provide the bootstrap information.
+A type 4 knows when, what and how to build, assuming your provide the bootstrap information.

 ### Chosing a Build Stack ###